 Merchandise can also be a great way to get people to opt-in for your SMS promotions.
 Offering a discount on merch for people who opt-in will encourage people to sign up.

 You should now be more than prepared to start your first SMS marketing campaign.
 As an indie band, promoting yourself is necessary to build on your fan base.
-Even if your band is the next chart hit, you need to get your music out into the public first.
+Even if your band is the next chart hit, you need to get your music out to the public first.
 Once that initial fan base has formed, you need to encourage their loyalty to your band.
 SMS marketing is the most viable way to do so.

 Expensive marketing campaigns are not an option for smaller bands.
 Already underpaid, forking out extra funds is not possible.
 This free means of marketing is the perfect way to get around this and has the same impact.